lzfgary/engl288/index.md

 <p align="center">
   <img src="./Balenciaga.jpeg" width="500" height="300"/>
 </p>
-A brand created by `Cristóbal Balenciaga`, who was born in Spanish then moved to Paris, with over 100 years of history.
+A brand with over 100 years of history.

 ## About
 `Demna Gvasalia`